Modern Minimalist Living Room with Japandi Flair

 Texture is everything in a sage and navy living room; it prevents the space from falling flat.
 We always gravitate towards natural, tactile materials.
 Think about a chunky knit wool throw draped over a sofa, or linen drapes that catch the light just so.
 For furniture, consider a reclaimed oak coffee table, its grain telling a story, or perhaps a sleek walnut sideboard.
 Velvet brings a luxurious depth to navy, while a more matte, perhaps even slightly slubby, fabric works beautifully for sage.
 Don't forget the subtle glint of brushed brass in light fixtures or the grounding presence of a hand-knotted rug.
 These elements don't just fill a space; they give it soul, make you want to reach out and touch things.

 One common misstep we've observed is neglecting lighting.
 A sage green and blue living room, especially one with navy, needs layers of light—ambient, task, and accent—to truly shine.
 Without it, the space can feel flat, even a bit gloomy.
 Another pitfall?
 Forgetting the power of negative space.
 Not every surface needs a decorative object.
 Sometimes, a blank wall or an uncluttered corner allows the colors themselves to be the statement.
-And while we love a good theme, avoid making it too literal; no seashell motifs just because it reminds you of the ocean.
-The truth is, it’s about feeling, not overt representation.
+And while we love a good theme, avoid making it too literal; no seashell motifs just because it reminds you of the ocean. it’s about feeling, not overt representation.
 Keep it sophisticated, keep it nuanced.
 Let the colors do the talking, but give them room to breathe.